-Aboriginal and Torres Strait Islander citizens living in more remote parts of Western Australia face a number of practical challenges in engaging in electoral processes.
+Aboriginal and Torres Strait Islander citizens living in remote Western Australia face many practical challenges in engaging in electoral processes.
 The Commission has adopted the following strategies and initiatives aimed at assisting Indigenous electors.

 Remote Mobile Polling

-Mobile polling teams visit a number of remote towns and communities that will not have a polling place on the day of the election.
+Mobile polling teams visit most remote towns and communities that will not have a polling place on election day.

-Locations for remote polling, including dates and times that remote mobile polling will take place will be published within the town or community in advance of the event and communicated to candidates for the district.
+Locations for remote polling, including dates and times that remote mobile polling will take place, are published within the town or community in advance of the event, and communicated to candidates within that district.

 Polling places in remote communities

 During an election, the Commission aims to provide a polling service to larger communities for a longer period of time and where possible, on polling day.